Gotion

 Gotion High Tech, usually known as Gotion, is a manufacturer of lithium-ion batteries headquartered in China.
 As of 2025, it had a 3.5% market share, making it the world's sixth-biggest battery manufacturer.
-It is part-owned by the Volkswagen Group, which acquired a 24% stake in 2020 for $1.1 billion.

 Gotion produces both lithium iron phosphate (LFP) and lithium nickel-manganese-cobalt oxide (NMC) batteries.
 In addition to cells and batteries, the company also produces cathode and anode active material.
+In 2020, the Volkswagen Group acquired a 24% stake in Gotion for $1.1 billion.

 History

 Gotion was founded as Hefei Guoxuan Hi-Tech Power Energy (later anglicized to Gotion) in 2006 in Hefei by Zhen Li.
 The company struggled financially for several years before the Chinese government began heavily subsidizing the country's lithium-ion battery industry in 2009.
 In 2015, it listed on the Shenzhen Stock Exchange via a reverse takeover of Jiangsu Dongyuan Electrical Group Co.
 In 2022, it also listed in Switzerland on SIX Swiss Exchange, raising US$685 million.